lcy0604/CTRNet/README.md

 # CTRNet

-This repository is the implementation of "Don't Forget Me: Accurate Background Recovery for Text Removal via Modeling Local-Global Context" ECCV 2022.
+This repository is the implementation of "Don't Forget Me: Accurate Background Recovery for Text Removal via Modeling Local-Global Context".

 Now only the inference codes are available.
 We will further test our codes and complete them soon.
 For any questions, please email to me.
 Thanks a lot for your interest.